 Nylon does not absorb perspiration, so it creates the hot, damp atmosphere next to your skin and private parts that will allow bacteria to incubate.
 For the same reason, men should also avoid wearing nylon trunks and shirts.
 Cotton is cooler and healthier.

 Keeping well-hydrated also helps prevent cystitis, as does taking vitamin C or capsules containing cranberry extract.
 Cranberry juice or extract will definitely ease the discomfort of cystitis.

 As we meet many women with this problem, I carry dried cranberries (which we also enjoy using to spice up salads.)
 About three tablespoons of dried cranberries to a cup of boiling water plus a spoonful of sugar, produces a pleasant tasting infusion that quickly alleviates the discomfort of urinating.

-The 4th edition of Care and Feeding of Sailing Crew, from which this was taken, was released on October 1.
-Get your copy at Paradise Cay Publications.
-It is also available in print and as an ebook on Amazon’s Kindle.
+The 4th edition of Care and Feeding of Sailing Crew, from which this was taken, was released on October 1, 2013.
+It is also available in print and as a Kindle book on Amazon.

 Lin Pardey, who is currently living in New Zealand, voyaged over 200,000 miles with her husband Larry completing both an east-about and west-about circumnavigation on two self-built, engine-free cutters.
 She has also worked as cook on shrimp trawlers, charter yachts and race yachts.
 Together Lin and Larry delivered boats across many of the oceans of the world.
 You can read Lin and Larry Pardey’s newsletters and cruising tips at www.landlpardey.com.Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
 Learn more.